John Francis (bushranger): Early life

-The Private Escort Robbery
+Private escort robbery

-In addition to the official government gold escort a private gold escort operated between many of the Victorian gold fields and Melbourne, being noted for its speed and lower bureaucracy, at the expense of security.
+In addition to the official government gold escort, a private gold escort operated between many of the Victorian gold fields and Melbourne, being noted for its speed and lower bureaucracy, at the expense of security.
 Taking advantage of the disorganisation of the Victorian Police Force at the time, on 20 July 1853 a party of bushrangers led by John Grey attacked the escort near Mia Mia as it proceeded from the McIvor goldfield to Kyneton, where it was to meet up with the regular Bendigo escort and continue on to Melbourne.
 Four of the six guards were shot and injured (two seriously) and the remaining pair fled back to McIvor to seek assistance.
 Extensive searches found no trace of the criminals, who escaped with gold and cash valued at about £10,000.

-Of the known bushrangers, the Francis brothers, their wives and Wilson booked passages to England by the Madagascar, Melville and his wife for Mauritius on the barque Collooney and William Atkyns and his wife for Sydney by the steamer Hellespont.
+Of the known bushrangers, the Francis brothers, their wives, and Wilson booked passages to England by the Madagascar, Melville and his wife for Mauritius on the barque Collooney, and William Atkyns and his wife for Sydney by the steamer Hellespont.

 On 10 August Melbourne police arrested Francis on board the ship Madagascar, and Wilson on the following day.
 They arrested George Francis as he was about to go on board the Madagascar on the same day, and he offered to give evidence against all the bushrangers in return for freedom for himself and his brother.
 After being returned to McIvor to identify four other accused bushrangers, Francis' brother committed suicide by cutting his throat with a razor on the way back to Melbourne on 23 August.
 Meanwhile, Melville, Wilson and Atkyns had also been arrested in Melbourne, but Grey escaped and was never seen again.

-Francis turned Queen's Evidence, and the police secured convictions for armed robbery and attempted murder on the other three bushrangers.
+Francis turned Queen's evidence, and the police secured convictions for armed robbery and attempted murder on the other three bushrangers.
 They were hanged at Old Melbourne Gaol on 3 October 1853.
 Francis and his wife were given a free passage out of the colony and are believed to have gone to the Cape of Good Hope.